 Lois Ehlert's unique children's books, such as Color Zoo, reflect her creative and curious mind.
-In this exclusive video interview with Reading Rockets, Lois Ehlert discusses her early love for art and how she continually strives to create highly original children's books.
+In this exclusive video interview with Reading Rockets, Ehlert discusses her early love for art and how she continually strives to create highly original children's books.
 Ehlert is an artist who isn't afraid to wire, sew, glue, cut, paint, or photograph.

 Lois Ehlert's highly original books continue to stretch the limits of traditional bookmaking.
 Her vivid colors, unique book shapes, intricate page cuts, and photographed collages also catch the eyes of curious young children and invites them to participate.